YanXiong-UCAS/Yan_XIONG-academic-website/content/publication/paper2/example/index.md

 # Publication name and optional abbreviated publication name.
 publication: Journal of Thermophysics and Heat Transfer
-publication_short: In *JTHT*
+publication_short: *JTHT*

-abstract: In this study, a thermal model of a space telescope is established in Simulink.
-An intelligent autonomous thermal control strategy based on actor-critic reinforcement learning (RL) for proportional–integral–derivative (PID) parameter adaptive self-tuning, called RL PID, is proposed.
-This control strategy enables the PID thermal controller to adaptively tune the PID parameters to achieve stable and precise temperature control.
-A single radial basis function (RBF) neural network is applied to simultaneously approximate the strategy function of the actor and the value function of the critic.
-The actor maps the system state to PID parameters, and the critic evaluates the output of the actor and generates a temporal difference (TD) error.
-Based on the architecture of the actor-critic RL algorithm and the TD error performance index, a design flow chart of RL PID is made.
-Both theoretical and experimental results show that RL PID can achieve a temperature control precision of 0.01°C, and that the steady-state error is reduced by 50 and 75% in the simulation and 50 and 67% in the experiment compared with those of the traditional PID controller and the traditional switch controller, respectively.
-RL PID has better reliability, more robustness, and a faster response.
+abstract: In practical applications, the control parameters of a proportional integral derivative (PID) thermal controller are difficult to self-tuning online.
+As the control object or environment changes, the control parameters are required to change accordingly.
+An intelligent thermal controller based on the deep deterministic policy gradient, called DRLTC, is proposed.
+Two types of reinforcement learning agents were designed in DRLTC, which can automatically adjust the control parameters of the thermal controllers and self-optimize online after training.
+Both theoretical and experimental results revealed that, when the control object was the main mirror support, the DRLTC achieved a control precision of 0.01 °C. Additionally, the steady-state error was reduced by 40.2%, 62.5%, and 33.3% in the simulation, and by 5.6%, 80.6%, and 85.7% in the experiment, compared with the reinforcement learning PID, neural network PID, and Fuzzy PID, respectively.
+When the control object was changed to the main mirror installation, the DRLTC achieved a control precision of 0.02 °C, and the steady-state error was reduced by 87.5%, 91.7%, and 90.9% in the simulation, and by 80.2%, 90.6%, and 85.7% in the experiment, compared with the above-mentioned thermal control strategies, respectively.
+Therefore, the DRLTC has better universality, stronger robustness, and achieve more energy saving.

 # Summary.
 An optional shortened abstract.
-summary: An intelligent autonomous thermal control strategy based on actor-critic reinforcement learning (RL) for proportional–integral–derivative (PID) parameter adaptive self-tuning, called RL PID, is proposed.
+summary: An intelligent thermal controller based on the deep deterministic policy gradient, called DRLTC, is proposed.

 tags: []